2022-2023 Undergraduate Bulletin

 FIN 3610 Financial Forecasting (4 Credits)

-Methods of forecasting both economic and financial variables; emphasis on techniques used by business forecasters.
+This course focuses on methods of forecasting both economic and financial variables.
+Emphasis will be placed on techniques used by business and forecasters.
 Cross listed with STAT 3620, STAT 4783.
 Prerequisite: FIN 2800.

 Exploration of various topics and issues related to finance.
 Prerequisite: FIN 2800.